-Music Society: the student-run Worcester College Music Society arranges an active calendar of events throughout the academic year, consisting of choral concerts, a regular series of chamber music recitals, and orchestral concerts.
+The student-run WCMS arranges an active calendar of events throughout the academic year, consisting of choral concerts, a regular series of chamber music recitals, and orchestral concerts.
 There are also opportunities for students to participate in less formal choir and instrumental groups.
 Some of these concerts take place beside the lake in the College grounds.
 For details of music practice rooms, see College Facilities.
+Follow WCMS on Instagram.